pyralog/pyralog/EXAMPLES.md

-# DLog Examples
+# Pyralog Examples

-This document provides practical examples of using DLog.
+This document provides practical examples of using Pyralog.

 ## Table of Contents